Sudhanshu3314/Canteen-Meal-Management-System/README.md

 # Canteen-Meal-Management-System
-This project is to maintain a record of students who are willing to do their Lunch and dinner in suitable time.
-So, that food of canteen whatever created should not get wasted just because of not informing the canteen administration and If students get fail to inform that he/ she will not going to eat lunch or dinner.
-On the other hand, canteen food got wasted just because of them then that particular students need to pay the fine.
+This project is designed to maintain a record of students who intend to have lunch or dinner at the canteen, allowing them to confirm their participation within a suitable time frame.
+The goal is to minimize food waste by ensuring the canteen is informed in advance.
+If a student fails to notify the canteen that they will not be eating, and food is prepared unnecessarily as a result, that student will be required to pay a fine.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------